 Uzbekistan continues gas accounting, control to ensure stable supply

-Though gas losses have decreased due to "the modernization of industries" and improved energy efficiency, "there is still a lot of work ahead," the press service said.
+Though gas losses have decreased due to "the modernisation of industries" and improved energy efficiency, "there is still a lot of work ahead," the press service said.

-Uzbekistan plans to supply 21 billion cubic meters of gas to consumers this winter, though demand could rise if temperatures drop sharply.
+Uzbekistan plans to supply 21 billion cubic metres of gas to consumers this winter, though demand could rise if temperatures drop sharply.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.